Margaret and Martin Tuchman.

 New Vistas to Explore

 We have expanded our research endeavors to 1. obtain a better understanding about the experience and well-being of individuals with PD who have received DBS, and 2. compare individuals with and without DBS in the context of both motor and non-motor symptoms related to PD.
-We use standardized scales and intricate statistical methods to obtain sound results.
-Including the Core Survey, we have conducted 14 surveys to date, investigating the experience of PWP as it relates to such topics as quality of life, coping with PD, resilience, balance, speech, pain, depression and anxiety, sleep, fatigue and apathy, and the broad scope of other non-motor symptoms.
+We use a combination of standardized scales, patient-centric questions generated by The Parkinson Alliance, and intricate statistical methods to obtain sound results.
+Including the Core Survey, we have conducted 17 surveys to date, investigating the experience of people with PD (PWP) as it relates to such topics as quality of life, coping with PD, resilience, balance, speech, pain, depression and anxiety, sleep, fatigue and apathy, and the broad scope of other non-motor symptoms.

 The results of that survey are available here.

 Thanks to the commitment to many PWPs and care partners, the number of participants in our surveys continues to grow with every research topic, and we have many repeat participants who have taken part in several surveys.